 Adoption Correspondence

-In semi-open adoptions, families send yearly updates to birth parents.
-Here are some of our best ideas!
+In semi-open adoptions, adoptive families send yearly updates to birth parents.
+This ongoing connection means so much to everyone involved.
+Here are some of our favorite ideas for staying in touch!

-I talk to birth mothers every day, and receiving these glimpses into the lives of the child they placed for adoption means so much to them.
-Being timely and descriptive in your updates is a small way to say thank you to the woman who lovingly chose your family as adoptive parents.
+As someone who talks to birth mothers every day, I can tell you these glimpses into their child’s life mean the world to them.
+Being timely and thoughtful in your updates is a small but powerful thank you to the woman who lovingly chose your family.

 Kristin